Ashu-hub/All-About-Java/Concurrency/CompletableFuture.md

 # 2. Creating a CompletableFuture

-There are two commonly used methods:
+There are two commonly used (static) methods:

 ```text
 runAsync()